Data

 If using for analysis or reporting, please cite the water quality dataset as:

-This shapefile contains a feature class with polygons that represent the Public Land Survey System (PLSS) sections (approximately 1×1 mile grid squares) and populated areas with private domestic wells and water quality values assigned to PLSS sections of the Private Domestic Well Communities in California.
-It was generated by the Water Equity Science Shop (WESS) research team using water quality values provided by the State Water Resources Control Board and developed for the Safe and Affordable Funding for Equity and Resilience (SAFER) Program’s 2022 Aquifer Risk Map.
-This dataset was used to assign contaminant concentrations for arsenic (As), nitrate as nitrogen (N), 1,2,3-trichloropropane (1,2,3-TCP), and hexavalent chromium (Cr6) to populated PLSS sections that were not served by community water systems.
+This shapefile contains a feature class with polygons that represent the Public Land Survey System (PLSS) sections (approximately 1×1 mile grid squares) and populated areas with domestic wells, as well as water quality values assigned to PLSS sections of the Domestic Well Areas in California.
+It was generated by the Water Equity Science Shop (WESS) research team using water quality values provided by the State Water Resources Control Board and developed for the Safe and Affordable Funding for Equity and Resilience (SAFER) Program’s 2024 Aquifer Risk Map.
+This dataset was used to assign contaminant concentrations for arsenic (As), nitrate as nitrogen (N), 1,2,3-trichloropropane (1,2,3-TCP), and hexavalent chromium (Cr[VI]) to populated PLSS sections.
 These four contaminants were selected due to their acute or carcinogenic health effects.
 Future iterations of this tool will include data on additional high priority contaminants.
 The Aquifer Risk Map utilized data from the State Water Resources Control Board’s Groundwater Ambient Monitoring & Assessment (GAMA) dataset, a groundwater information system that integrates water quality data from various sources.

-Results reported as “non-detects” in this dataset were assigned a value equal to the detection limit at the time the sample was collected.
-If the sample had no associated reporting limit, the most closest earlier measurement with a known reporting limit was assigned (GAMA Needs Assessment, 2020).
+Handling non-detects: Results reported as “non-detects” in this dataset were assigned a value equal to the detection limit at the time the sample was collected.
+If the sample had no associated reporting limit, the closest earlier measurement with a known reporting limit was assigned (GAMA Needs Assessment, 2020).

 If using for analysis or reporting, please cite the water quality dataset as: